Tandemz/tandemz.io/src/pages/index.md

     actions: []
   - title: Stay in control of your recruitment
-    content: "Review participant profiles and handpick who gets to participate in your study. \n\nNeed more information?
-Message participants directly in the app, centralise your exchanges and say goodbye to annoying email back and forth!\n\nSync your availabilities and let participants book themselves on your calendar."
+    content: "Review participant profiles and handpick who gets to participate in your study. \n\nCentralise all your exchanges on Tandemz: message participants directly, sync your calendar availabilities, and say goodbye to email back and forth!"
     image: "/images/illustration-schedule.svg"
     image_alt: ''
     is_beta: false